dallasbrooks/dallasbrooks/README.md

 I am a Full Stack Developer at [Precision Sails ltd.](https://www.precisionsailloft.com/)

 I am a Computer Science graduate, with a focus in Software Engineering from the University of Victoria.<br>
-I have a passion for operating systems, and back-end development.
+I have a passion for operating systems, software security, and computational complexity.

 ### My profile